 Achilles Tendinitis Symptoms

-The main symptom of Achilles tendonitis is a pain in the back of the leg or above the heel.
+The main symptom of Achilles tendonitis is pain in the back of the leg or above the heel.
 This pain typically begins as a mild ache and occurs after running or participating in sporting activities.
 Achilles tendonitis may also cause stiffness and tenderness in the back of the legs, especially in the morning.

 Achilles Tendinitis Causes